-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the 2013 BC Bonds under Federal or state law or otherwise prevent beneficial owners of the 2013 BC Bonds from realizing the full current benefit of the tax status of such interest.
-In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the 2013 BC Bonds.
-For example, the Fiscal Year 2014 Budget proposed on April 10, 2013, by the Obama Administration recommends a 28% limitation on itemized deductions and "tax preferences," including "tax-exempt interest."
-The net effect of such proposal, if enacted into law, would be that an owner of a 2013 BC Bond with a marginal tax rate in excess of 28% would pay some amount of federal income tax with respect to the interest on such 2013 BC Bond.
-Prospective purchasers of the 2013 BC Bonds should consult their own tax advisors regarding the foregoing matters.
+Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the 2014 AB Bonds under Federal or state law or otherwise prevent beneficial owners of the 2014 AB Bonds from realizing the full current benefit of the tax status of such interest.
+In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the 2014 AB Bonds.
+For example, the Fiscal Year 2015 Budget proposed on March 4, 2014, by the Obama Administration recommends a 28% limitation on "all itemized deductions, as well as other tax benefits" including "tax-exempt interest."
+The net effect of such a proposal, if enacted into law, would be that an owner of a tax-exempt bond with a marginal tax rate in excess of 28% would pay some amount of Federal income tax with respect to the interest on such tax-exempt bond.
+Similarly, on February 26, 2014, Dave Camp, Chairman of the United States House Ways and Means Committee, released a discussion draft of a proposed bill which would significantly overhaul the Code, including the repeal of many deductions; changes to the marginal tax rates; elimination of tax-exempt treatment of interest for certain bonds issued after 2014; and a provision similar to the 28% limitation on tax-benefit items described above (at 25%) which, as to certain high income taxpayers, effectively would impose a 10% surcharge on their "modified adjusted gross income," defined to include tax-exempt interest received or accrued on all bonds, regardless of issue date.

+Prospective purchasers of the 2014 AB Bonds should consult their own tax advisors regarding the foregoing matters.

-UNDERTAKING TO PROVIDE ONGOING DISCLOSURE
+UNDERTAKING TO PROVIDE CONTINUING DISCLOSURE